William Feilding, 1st Earl of Denbigh: Journey to the East

 Though he had elaborately decorated letters of recommendation from the King, Denbigh did not travel as an official ambassador and journeyed with only six servants: the East India Company were unenthusiastic about their aristocratic passenger.
-With his unimpressive retinue, Denbigh was treated with disdain by the Moghul Governor of Surat who refused to meet him or to provide a horse: Feilding presumably travelled on to meet the Moghul Emperor Shah Jahan in a bullock cart of an ordinary merchant caravan.
+With his unimpressive retinue, Denbigh was treated with disdain by the Moghul Governor of Surat who refused to meet him or to provide a horse: he presumably travelled on to meet the Moghul Emperor Shah Jahan in a bullock cart of an ordinary merchant caravan.
 It seems Denbigh did meet Shah Jahan but he was unable to meet the Shah of Persia: Feilding's boat docked for only 5 weeks in the south of Persia which would have not allowed time for a journey to the royal court at Isfahan and, anyway, the Shah was on military campaign.
-Academic Jean McIntyre reports different accounts of the gains Denbigh might have made on his travels: she reports James Howells as stating that “The Lo; Denbigh is returned from ye great Mogor full of jewells" though Denbigh himself stated he brought back only a small piece of cloth and an old coat.
+Academic Jean McIntyre reports different accounts of the gains Denbigh might have made on his travels: she reports James Howell as stating that “The Lo; Denbigh is returned from ye great Mogor full of jewells" though Denbigh himself stated he brought back only a small piece of cloth and an old coat.